nezarfadle/Domain-Driven-Design/README.md

   * Composites Specification
   * Events
   * Exceptions
-  * Use Events to help UnitOfWork knows about the dmain changes:
+  * Use Domain Events to help UnitOfWork or any other interested Unit knows about the Domain changes:
     * ` Purchaser.buy() -> Dispatch -> NewPurchaseEvent `

 * Infrastructure Layer